awslabs/multi-model-server/examples/gluon_alexnet/README.md

 ```

 As in the above section, we could test this network by creating a model archive with this service code and running it
 with MMS.
-For this model, we would nee `Parameters` file but we would need `Symbols` defined in `MANIFEST.json`
+For this model, we would need `Parameters` file but we would need `Symbols` defined in `MANIFEST.json`
 Refer [How to test your models](#how-to-test-your-gluon-models), to test your gluon model.

 ## Load and serve a hybrid'ized gluon model